The Neighbors: Income

 The neighbors in the Colonial Heights / MacDonnell Heights neighborhood in Poughkeepsie are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-line, this neighborhood has a higher rate of childhood poverty than 58.6%
+is a lower rate of childhood poverty than is found in 52.9%

 The Neighbors: Occupations

 A neighborhood is far different if it is dominated by enlisted military personnel

 rather than people who earn their living by farming.
 It is also different if

 most of the neighbors are clerical support or managers.
 What is wonderful is

 the sheer diversity of neighborhoods, allowing you to find the type that fits